Alexander Enmanuel Rodríguez

 In May of 2009, with Rodriguez sidelined by a hip injury, journalist Selena Roberts published a biography of Rodriguez which alleged that he has been a PED user since high school.
 The allegations were not sourced, and long-standing friends of Rodriguez, such as Doug Mientkiewicz, who knew him when they were both teenagers, went on the record to contradict the book's allegations.

-Even after dropping his lawsuit against MLB and being suspended for the season, Alex continued to gather headlines in 2014.
-In July, Sports Illustrated published excepts from a forthcoming book claiming that A-Rod had benefited form a therapeutic exemption for testosterone in 2007, the year he won his third MVP Award, insinuating that higher ups were well aware that he was a user of substances that are normally banned but allowed it to go on.
+He did sue MLB and various other parties, but dropped the lawsuit and agreed to serve his suspension covering the entire 2014 season.
+Even then, though, Alex continued to gather headlines.
+In July, Sports Illustrated published excerpts from a forthcoming book claiming that A-Rod had benefited form a therapeutic exemption for testosterone in 2007, the year he won his third MVP Award, insinuating that higher-ups were well aware that he was a user of substances that are normally banned but allowed it to go on.
 Major League Baseball responded with a statement that exemptions are granted after review by independent medical experts, with no input from either the Commissioner's office or the Players Association, and that such exemptions are exceedingly rare.
 In another bit of soap opera, it was revealed on July 14th that Rodriguez was being sued by one of his lawyers, David Cornwell, claiming $380,000 in unpaid legal bills, plus interest and attorney fees, stemming from his unsuccessful fight against his suspension.

 - 14-time AL All-Star (1996-1998, 2000-2008, 2010 & 2011)